-Tippett: I feel like, in both of your work — and this is not enough; in some ways, this isn’t even an answer to the question of how to begin, but there is a necessity and virtue of white people — of me — letting myself be uncomfortable.
+I feel like in both of your work — and this is not enough.
+In some ways, this isn’t even an answer to the question of how to begin.
+But there is a necessity and virtue of white people — of me — letting myself be uncomfortable.

-DiAngelo: At the same time, think about the language of violence so many white people use to describe that discomfort.
-So we say things like, “Well, I’m not gonna have that conversation, because I don’t want to be attacked.”
+DiAngelo: But at the same time, think about the language of violence so many white people use to describe that discomfort.
+So we say things like, well, I’m not going to have that conversation, because I don’t want to be attacked.
 Attacked, right?
 That’s a — and we’re only talking about some chosen moment of discomfort in a conversation.
 And what a perversion of the true direction of violence that we’ve been perpetrating, or in our name, for hundreds of years.

 And that leads to this idea about allies.
 So I do not call myself an ally.
 I do not even say I’m an antiracist.
 I will say I’m involved in antiracist work, but it’s really for Resmaa to decide if, in any given moment, I’m actually behaving in allied or antiracist ways.
 And notice that: in any given moment.
 It’s not like a fixed status.
 And I’m the least qualified to make that determination, because I have investments in the system that I don’t even know I have.
 Like, I can’t really trust myself.
 So I have to have accountability set up around me.

 Tippett: I want to keep going with all of this.
-And before we go too much farther, I want to ask each of you how you’re thinking about what has just happened in 2020, the pandemic upon the pandemic, or the awakening to the racial pandemic that had been with us.
-But I just wonder how you, through — how you’ve understood what has happened that may be significant, that may be new, from what you’ve already been attending to in your lives and work, in the spring of 2020.
+Before we go too much farther, I want to ask each of you how you’re thinking about what has just happened in 2020, the pandemic upon the pandemic, or the awakening to the racial pandemic that had been with us.
+But I just wonder how you — how you’ve understood what has happened that may be significant, that may be new, from what you’ve already been attending to in your lives and work.

 Menakem: So I’ve been taking to calling it — a friend of mine had an Instagram picture up, and he had a mask on, and on the mask it said, “I’m still dealing with COVID 1619,” not just COVID-19.
 And that’s true, for me.
 The weathering effects of white body supremacy has affected my very skeletal structure, has affected my respiratory system, has affected my cardiovascular system, has affected my mama’s cardiovascular and her mother’s — the effects of racialization and white body supremacy, and the weathering effects of it, is why COVID-19 has run rampant through my communities and run rampant through the East African community, is because one of the things is that the systems have tenderized our physical systems to the point to where COVID just set up shop and wrecked shop, because our bodies were already weathered.